-- If you leave marijuana plants in bloom phase “too long,” they often start creating hermie clusters.
-If you have robust resin glands and are in last two weeks of bloom phase when hermie features show up, test a bud to see how potent it is, and consider harvesting those plants before seeds have time to develop.
-It takes more than 2-3 weeks for seeds to mature, so if you see a few hermie features just before harvest time, you can let those plants grow until harvest in a quarantined grow tent, ensuring their pollen won’t pollinate other plants that have a longer time left before harvest.
+- If you leave marijuana plants in bloom phase “too long,” they may start creating hermie clusters.
+If you have robust resin glands and are in last week of bloom phase when hermie features show up, test a bud to see how potent it is, and consider harvesting those plants before seeds have time to develop.
+It takes at least 2-3 weeks for seeds to mature, so if you see a few hermie features just before harvest time, let those plants grow until harvest in a quarantined grow tent, ensuring their pollen won’t pollinate other plants that have a longer time left before harvest.

-- Irregular light cycles or light leaks: You want your bloom phase photoperiod indoor marijuana plants in a timer-driven grow op that starts and ends the 12-hour bloom phase lights-on cycle at exactly the same time every day.
+- Irregular light cycles or light leaks: You want bloom phase photoperiod indoor marijuana plants in a timer-driven grow op that starts and ends the 12-hour bloom phase lights-on cycle at exactly the same time every day.
 You want zero light leaks.
-Even tiny amounts of light, such as the faint glow from an active power strip or the infrared glow on a security camera, can interrupt bloom phase dark cycle and create hermaphroditism and other problems.
-Light cycle problems aren’t seen in autoflowering plants, which flower on their own and have no need for a specified dark period.
+Even tiny amounts of light, such as the faint glow from a power strip or infrared glow on a security camera, can interrupt bloom phase dark cycle and create hermaphroditism and other problems.
+Light cycle problems aren’t seen as often in autoflowering plants, which flower on their own and have less need for a specified dark period.